jdyelle/jdyelle.github.io/Tutorials/BikeDataViz/Visualizations.md

 # Build and save some visualizations

 Now it's time to finally have some fun with the data.
-I'd like to thank you for making it to this part -- here's the part we've been trying to get to for the whole series.
-If I've direct linked you to this page, on the previous pages we've identified our data (all ~80 million rows of it), created an index mapping, downloaded a CSV parser, uploaded our data, and told Kibana how to use it.
+I'd like to thank you for making it to this part -- this is what we've been building towards.
+If I've direct linked you to this page, on the [previous pages](./index) we've identified our data (all ~80 million rows of it), created an index mapping, downloaded a CSV parser, uploaded our data, and told Kibana how to use it.
 This page is going to get into building visualizations in Kibana using Elasticsearch.

 Let's start with something simple -- a bar chart.
 Open up the Kibana interface and the second button down on the left hand side should be "Visualize".
 Let's chose a Vertical Bar.